metal3-io/baremetal-operator/docs/baremetal-operator-on-kubernetes-cluster.md

-# Running Baremetal-operator on kubernetes cluster
+# Running Baremetal-operator on Kubernetes cluster

 ## Description

-This document outlines the process of provisioning completely within the cluster; starting with spinning the components **Baremetal-operator and Ironic** over a
-**On-Premises Kubernetes Cluster**, till the **provisioning of baremetal machines** using only cluster resources.
+This document outlines the process of provisioning completely within the cluster; starting with spinning the components **Baremetal-operator and Ironic** over a **On-Premises/Cloud Kubernetes Cluster**, till the **provisioning of baremetal machines** using only cluster resources.

 ## Prerequisites